 Meet Your Guide : Raei bridges

 Growing up in the suburbs of Los Angeles left me with limited access to large green spaces.
-I spent my time playing in the backyard, or skateboarding around town, but I never realized that there was an entire natural world beyond my safe suburban lifestyle ready to teach me more than I ever knew about myself.
+I spent my time playing in trees in the backyard or skateboarding around town, but I never realized that there was an entire natural world beyond my safe suburban lifestyle ready to teach me more than I ever knew about myself.
 In the city I had many distractions to keep my focus.

 Founder and Lead Guide